perpetualKid/FreeTrainSimulator/Source/RunActivity/Readme_ORNewYear_MG.txt

 - signal script parser (by perpetualKid): reduces CPU time needed for signal management
 - true 64-bit management, allowing to use more than 4 GB of memory, if available, in Win64 systems (mainly by perpetualKid)
 - general options checkbox for optional run at 32 bit on Win64 (to avoid slight train shaking bug)
-- NEW: reverted bug fix about rain in 3DCab, to avoid lack of display of digital indicators (see http://www.elvastower.com/forums/index.php?/topic/24040-3d-cabs/page__view__findpost__p__252352 )
+- reverted bug fix about rain in 3DCab, to avoid lack of display of digital indicators (see http://www.elvastower.com/forums/index.php?/topic/24040-3d-cabs/page__view__findpost__p__252352 )
-- NEW: added trace log for precipitation crash (see http://www.elvastower.com/forums/index.php?/topic/33462-potential-problem-with-activity-in-monogame-v36/ )
+- added trace log for precipitation crash (see http://www.elvastower.com/forums/index.php?/topic/33462-potential-problem-with-activity-in-monogame-v36/ )
+- NEW: added tentative bug fix for precipitation crash (suggested by roeter)

 CREDITS
 This unofficial version couldn't have been created without following contributions: